You’re sure to learn something new from these amazing facts about Booderee.

 How long have people been living at Booderee?

 Aboriginal people lived in this region long before the sea rose to its current level and the Bherwerre Peninsula was created.

 The oldest archaeological evidence of Aboriginal occupation in the region includes a site at Burrill Lake (about 30 kilometres south of Jervis Bay) that dates to more than 20,000 years ago.

 What do you know about the little penguin?

 The little penguin is the smallest species of penguin, growing to just 30 centimetres in height.

-The male satin bowerbird builds a small avenue of twigs, the ‘bower’, and decorates it with bright blue coloured objects such as parrot feathers, flowers, bottle tops, wrappers and drinking straws.
+The male satin bowerbird builds a small avenue of twigs called a bower.
+He decorates it with bright blue coloured objects such as parrot feathers, flowers, bottle tops, wrappers and drinking straws.

 Which plant is a natural insect repellent?